cugos/cugos.github.com/meetings/_posts/2014-09-17-cugos_monthly.markdown

 * XKCD map projections [article](http://xkcd.com/977/)

 Talked about the conspiracy to create Mercator the modern map of the world, which has been criticized for its potential racist and imperialistic representation of the world.
 He also mentioned a different rendition of the mercator that Google could use but it would cost a significant more in computational power and adding a correct small-scale projection, which would drastically effect the renderer on the large-scale side of things. *Final conclusion:* they (Google and other web maps) certainly are using the correct projection but it should be taken with a grain of salt.

+### [Erin Hamilton(https://github.com/erinlhamilto) - *Geoprocessing in the web browser*

+**slides?**

+Erin talked about taking geospatial data and producing an output (like Buffering, and unions, etc) - but on the web!
+Traditionally requests would be sent to servers and returned, but she is exploring **in browser** processing.
+Focusing on javascript rendering engines and how their improvement has allowed us to use the web to process data on the fly (OMG!).
+She is exploring if web browsers can compare with server-side processing.

+[JSTS](https://github.com/bjornharrtell/jsts) is the most robust web processing library, based on the JTS topology suite.

+Tested specific browsers, with common geoprocessing operations, in a suite of data sizes.
+Turned data in to WKT for storage purposes.
+On the client side, she used microajax, async, and boomerang to build her pipeline for testing all of these data and processes.
+Used an Amazon EC2 and stored into a SQL DB.

+**Results compared to server** - the servers were an order of magnitude faster than web browsers (>100,000 in under 4s), where client platforms couldn't process beyond 50,000 vertices.
+It seems web browsers are quite limited to vertices data, compared to the servers.

 ---